bradbell/xrst/test_rst/literal_cmd.rst

 separator
 *********
-If *separator* is present, it must be a single character.
-At most one *separator* can be in each line and it also separates tokens.
+If *separator* is present, it must be a single character, it also separates tokens, and at most one *separator* can be in each line.

+.. index:: dedent

+.. _literal_cmd@dedent:

+dedent
+******
+If *dedent* is present, it must be a sequence of non-white space characters:

+#.
+Leading spaces, that is common to all the output, are removed.
+    All the output lines must have the same number of leading spaces (except for lines that are empty or all spaces).

+#.
+If, after the leading spaces, one of the lines starts with the
+    *dedent* string, they all must start with the *dedent* string (except for lines that are empty or all spaces).
+    It is an error for only some output lines to start with the *dedent* string.

 .. index:: display_file